The Hundred: Jos Buttler fifty in vain as Northern Superchargers beat Manchester Originals

 In Originals' innings, Buttler was backed up by Wayne Madsen (43 off 26), Andre Russell (29no off 20) and Paul Walter (23 off 10) - Russell and Walter striking three sixes apiece - while with the ball for Superchargers, Rashid conceded just 20 runs from as many balls and Willey took two wickets, including Phil Salt for just one.

-Rashid's figures of 1-20 from 20 balls were matched by fellow leg-spinner Matt Parkinson in Superchargers' run chase.
+Rashid's figures of 1-20 from 20 balls were matched by fellow leg-spinner Matt Parkinson in Superchargers' run chase, with the latter having Willey caught in the deep.

 Tickets for The Hundred are selling fast!
 If you want to be part of the action, go to thehundred.com/tickets